-- 1. Senior Administrators and their offices: This includes the Vice President for Finance and Administration, Vice President for Institutional Advancement, Vice President for Enrollment Management, Vice President for Academic Affairs, Vice President for Student Affairs, and the Vice President for Information Technology. - 2.
-Public Safety officers and the Director of Public Safety. - 3.
-Director of International Affairs. - 4.
-Director of Service, Diversity, and Social Justice - 5.
-Director of Athletics. - 6.
-Associate Vice President of Residential Life and Resident Assistants. - 7.
-Director of the South County location. - 8.
-Director of the Brentwood location. - 9.
-Faculty members teaching an off campus course. - 10.
-The offices of Campus Ministry and Counseling and Career Development may also receive reports of criminal activity.
+- 1. Senior Administrators and their offices: This includes the Vice President for Finance and Administration, Vice President for Institutional Advancement, Vice President for Enrollment Management, Vice President for Academic Affairs, Vice President for Student Affairs, and the Vice President for Information Technology.

+- 2. Public Safety officers and the Director of Public Safety.

+- 3. Director of International Affairs.

+- 4. Director of Multicultural Affairs.

+- 5. Director of Athletics.

+- 6. Director of Residential Life and Resident Assistants.

+- 7. Director of the Chrysler location.

+- 8. Director of the South County location.

+- 9. Director of the Brentwood location.

+- 10. Faculty members teaching an off campus course.

+- 11. The offices of Campus Ministry and Counseling and Career Development may also receive reports of criminal activity.
 These offices are not required to report criminal activity encountered as a result of their professional services.
 Confidentiality of their offices is maintained.
 These offices do insure that victims and witnesses know the proper procedures for reporting crime.